Malcolm Boyden

-Malcolm George Boyden (born 5 August 1964) is a double Sony Award-winning BBC local radio presenter, who currently presents the Mid-morning show as well as a Sunday show on BBC Hereford and Worcester.
+Malcolm George Boyden (born 5 August 1964) is a double Sony Award-winning BBC local radio presenter, who formerly presented the Mid-morning show as well as a Sunday show on BBC Hereford and Worcester.
 He won a Sony gold award in 1997 for 'Radio Personality of the Year', and followed that up in 2001 when he took a bronze award in the 'Broadcaster of the Year' category.

 Early career

 Boyden began his career as a newspaper journalist for the Redditch Indicator.
 He then went on to work as a sports sub-editor on the Daily Star and then sports editor of the Birmingham Daily News.

 He is a regular at the Hawthorns to watch his beloved West Bromwich Albion.

 Broadcasting career

 He first started broadcasting on Beacon Radio in Wolverhampton as a commentator on West Bromwich Albion games.

-He then started broadcasting on BBC WM in the summer of 1993 presenting the Sunday Lunchtime show.
+He then started broadcasting on BBC Radio WM in the summer of 1993 presenting the Sunday Lunchtime show.
 In addition to that, in May 1994 he also took over Saturday Breakfast and later in 1994 was promoted to the Weekday Mid-Morning show from 10 am to 12 midday, taking over from Gordon Astley.

 He then went on to present the lunchtime show from noon to 2 pm and then the afternoon show from 1 to 4 pm until he was axed from the station in March 2004.